dcos/demos/jupyterlab/1.11/README.md

   --model mnist/mnist_csv_model
 ```

-As we configured TensorBoard to be enabled, we can goto `<VHOST>/jupyterlab-notebook/tensorboard` and looks at the Training progress.
+As we configured TensorBoard to be enabled, we can go to `<VHOST>/jupyterlab-notebook/tensorboard` and check the Training progress.
 ![TensorBoard](img/TensorBoard.png)

-7. Check trained model on HDFS using the Terminal
+7. Check if trained model exists on HDFS using the Terminal

 ``` bash
 nobody@2442bc8f-94d4-4f74-8321-b8b8b40436d7:~$ hdfs dfs -ls -R mnist/mnist_csv_model